 When you get home, do you sit back and wait?

 Generally not, if you want to be remembered and seen as a proactive, assertive person who really wants the job.
-Be watching for a post on how to follow up memorably!
+Follow up, and do it memorably.
 Hint: It’s more than just a thank-you note.